A note on gravity and fluid dynamic correspondence on a null hypersurface: Hydrodynamic description on a null surface: A formulation based on EM tensor

-where the differentiation operator $\D_a$ is compatible with the projection tensor $\Pi^a_{~b}$ \textit{i.e.} $\D_a\Pi^a_{~b}=0$ where $\D_aA^b=\Pi^i_{~a}\Pi^b_{~j}\na_i(\Pi^j_{~k}A^k)$ and $\D_aB_b=\Pi^i_{~a}\Pi^j_{~b}\na_i(\Pi^k_{~j}B_k)$.
-Thus, in the absence of the external matter field, upon use of Einstein's equation one obtains $\D_aT^a_{~~c}|_{(null)}=0$, which is analogous to the conservation of fluid energy-momentum tensor as described in \ref{confluid}.
+Thus, in the absence of the external matter field, upon use of Einstein's equation one obtains $\D_aT^a_{~~c}|_{\rm (null)}=0$, which is analogous to the conservation of fluid energy-momentum tensor as described in \ref{confluid}.
 Note that such is conserved upon use of Einstein's equation of motion and therefore the conservation of EM tensor carries the dynamics of gravity.
 In addition, from the above relation \ref{connullBY}, we can obtain the following results for the gravitational fluid dynamics.
 Firstly, contracting \ref{connullBY} with the auxiliary null vector one finds

 The above equation indicates that the projection of \ref{connullBY} along the auxiliary null vector vanishes even without using the dynamical information of the null surface (i.e. without using the equation of motion).
 Hence, it can be considered as a mere geometrical identity of a null surface.
 Since it does not carry any dynamical information, we do not expect to have any significance from the viewpoint of null hydrodynamics, as we expect the latter to be related to the dynamics of the null hypersurface.
-On the contrary, contracting \ref{connullBY} with the induced metric of $\B^{(null)}$ provides
+On the contrary, contracting \ref{connullBY} with the induced metric of $\B^{\rm (null)}$ provides

 Use of vacuum Einstein's equation leads to vanishing of the right hand side and then it must be analogous to \ref{momconfluid}.
 Therefore we expect that the above one must give dynamics of fluid-description of gravity.
 Upon expanding the left-hand side of \ref{connullBY2} and replacing $R_{ab}$ with the energy-momentum tensor corresponding to the external matter field (\textit{i.e.}$G_{ab}=8\pi G T_{ab}^{(ext)}$), we obtain the DNS equation \ref{DNSeqn}.
 The important point to note is that we have obtained the DNS equation (i.e. \ref{DNSeqn}) conventionally by taking the appropriate projection of the conservation of energy-momentum tensor.
 In other words, \ref{DNSeqn} is analogous to \ref{momconfluid}.
 In addition, the fluid parameters are also identified in a conventional manner, i.e. from the components of the null BY tensor.
 For a long time, \ref{DNSeqn} has been correlated with the momentum-conservation relation of the Navier-Stokes equation, i.e. \ref{MOMCONFIN}, where we find that our earlier identifications in \ref{BYTPROJ} become consistent.
 With our previous identification, in the absence of external matter, \ref{DNSeqn} looks as